IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 ```

 * Enter the `GUID` as the `instance_guid` and the iam `API Key` as the `apikey` in the next cell for the `WATSON_OS_CREDENTIALS`.
-* In the cell after `ACTION: Add your PostgreSQL credentials here` enter the credentials from the [Compose for PostgreSQL DB](https://console.bluemix.net/catalog/services/compose-for-postgresql) that you created earlier.
+* In the cell after `ACTION: Add your PostgreSQL credentials here` enter the credentials from the [Databases for PostgreSQL DB](https://console.bluemix.net/catalog/services/databases-for-postgresql) that you created earlier.

 * Move your cursor to each code cell and run the code in it.
 Read the comments for each cell to understand what the code is doing. **Important** when the code in a cell is still running, the label to the left changes to **In [\*]**:.
   Do **not** continue to the next cell until the code is finished running.